tramitit/guides/en/spain/resident_card_application_for_family_member_of_an_eu_citizen.md

 ---
-title: "Resident Card Application for Family Member of an EU Citizen"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: ""
-description: "This is meta description"
+- Spain
+date: '2024-06-07'
+description: Legal residency process in Spain for non-EU family of EU citizens.
+Appointment, documents, and timelines.
+Ensure preparedness for smooth application process.
 draft: false
+meta_title: Resident Card Application for EU Family Members in Spain
+title: Resident Card Application for EU Family Members in Spain
-translationKey: "spain-resident_card_application_for_family_member_of_an_eu_citizen"
+translationKey: spain-resident_card_application_for_family_member_of_an_eu_citizen
 ---

 ## Description
 ### What is it?